Sybase to PostgreSQL Replication

 | Numeric | REAL | REAL | Maps to single-precision floating-point. |

-| Numeric | FLOAT | DOUBLE PRECISION | Depending on precision and compatibility requirements, you can also use REAL or FLOAT8. |
+| Numeric | FLOAT | DOUBLE PRECISION | Alternative options include REAL or FLOAT8, depending on precision and compatibility requirements. |

 | Numeric | DOUBLE PRECISION | DOUBLE PRECISION | Equivalent to FLOAT8. |

-| Numeric | BIT | BIT(1) | If the field represents Boolean semantics, you can also use BOOLEAN. |
+| Numeric | BIT | BIT(1) | Use BOOLEAN if the field represents Boolean semantics. |

-| Numeric | MONEY | MONEY | If you want unified precision and arithmetic behavior, you can also use NUMERIC(p,s). |
+| Numeric | MONEY | MONEY | Use NUMERIC(p,s) if unified precision and arithmetic behavior are required. |

-| Numeric | SMALLMONEY | MONEY | You can also switch to NUMERIC(p,s) based on business needs. |
+| Numeric | SMALLMONEY | MONEY | Switch to NUMERIC(p,s) if it better matches business requirements. |

 | Binary | BINARY(n) | BYTEA | PostgreSQL uses BYTEA for both fixed-length and variable-length binary content. |